-- Never work on the original media - → Anything going wrong → The evidence is gone! " Even just a suspicion of that may be enough in a process! - So we need a copy... - → But during copying the media is accessed as well! - → Additionally, we don't want a copy of the files ... we want a copy of the media! - " This is not the same: Unallocated clusters are e.g. not copied when transferring (all) files through a share - Result: Create a binary copy of the source media while applying some kind of write-protection to the original - → This may be quite easy: Floppy disks/USB sticks do have a "write-protect" "switch"
+- Never work on the original media - $\rightarrow$ Anything goes wrong $\rightarrow$ The evidence is gone! - " Even just a suspicion this occurred may be enough in a process! - So we need a copy... - → But during copying the media is accessed as well! - → Additionally, we don't want a copy of the files ... we want a copy of the whole medium! - " This is not the same: Unallocated clusters are e.g. not copied when transferring (all) files through a share - Result: Create a binary copy of the source media while applying some kind of write-protection to the original - → This may be quite easy: Floppy disks/USB sticks do have a "write-protect" "switch"

 " But can we trust it?
-And what about media without them, e.g. normal hard disks?
+And what about media without them, e.g. normal hard disks, most modern USB sticks?